-- Success → command successful. - AlreadyInConfiguration → a configuration has already started and the file cannot be loaded. - InvalidInput → corrupted file or not loaded (exchange area empty). - Failed → the file loaded in the exchange area is not a file containing a BackUp.
+- Success → command successful. - AlreadyInConfiguration → a configuration has already started and the file cannot be loaded. - NotInSession $\rightarrow$ it is not possible to start a new configuration because a configuration is already started by another client (i.e. webApp or HMI Button) - InvalidInput → corrupted file, file not loaded (exchange area empty) or file not containing a device backup. - Failed $\rightarrow$ generic failure. reload the file in the exchange area and retry.